Skip to Content

-I've already written a little about cluster feeding in my posts nursing a newborn baby and when does breastfeeding get easier.
+I've already written a little about cluster feeding in my posts about nursing a newborn baby and when breastfeeding gets easier.

-I want to expand on those a bit and give some newborn cluster feeding tips.
+I want to expand on those and give some newborn cluster feeding tips.

-Keep reading for my experiences and tips after breastfeeding a newborn baby three times!
+Please keep reading for my experiences and tips after breastfeeding a newborn three times!

-Some babies will cluster feed peacefully, but some may pull on and off the breast, cry and fuss in between feedings, and just generally seem unhappy.
+Some babies will cluster feed peacefully, but some may pull on and off the breast, cry and fuss between feedings, and generally seem unhappy.

-While they are nursing it may seem like your baby is pulling on and off the breast because they not getting enough milk, but they could be doing this to increase your supply during a growth spurt.
+While they are nursing, it may seem like your baby is pulling on and off the breast because they are not getting enough milk, but they could be doing this to increase your supply during a growth spurt.

-Sometimes they are fussy and other times they nurse nonstop not pulling off at all.
+Sometimes, they are fussy; other times, they nurse nonstop, not pulling off.

-Sometimes they will fall asleep in between the fussing, and after nursing nonstop for hours, and just when you think you can unlatch and move, oh no...they wake up and fuss to nurse some more.
+Sometimes, they will fall asleep between the fussing and after nursing nonstop for hours, and when you think you can unlatch and move, oh no, they wake up and fuss to breastfeed some more.

-Your baby may want to feed several times in a short period of time, or this cycle can go on for a few hours.
+Your baby may want to feed several times in a short period, or this cycle can continue for a few hours.

-This can happen every day during the first several weeks of a newborn's life or during growth spurts.
+It can happen daily during the first several weeks of a newborn's life or growth spurts.

-For many babies the cluster feeding stage starts early on, usually in the first two weeks of life, and can go on until 3-4 months old.
-A lot of times cluster feeding begins as early as day two.
+For many babies, the cluster feeding stage starts early, usually in the first two weeks of life, and can go on until 3-4 months old.
+A lot of times, cluster feeding begins as early as day two.

-This may sound like a long time but it does eventually end.
+It sounds like a long time, but it does eventually end.

 Cluster feeding coincides with a fussy time of day.

-Cluster feeding can occur any time but for newborns it is usually in the evening, and when your baby is fussy.
+Cluster feeding can occur at any time, but for newborns, it is usually in the evening and when your baby is fussy.

-It seems common that it starts in the early evening when your baby will start to get fussy, and want to cluster feed on and off for hours.
+It seems expected that it starts in the early evening when your baby will begin to get fussy and want to cluster feed on and off for hours.

-This can go on until 9 or 10 PM or even later, and then your baby may have a longer period of sleep.
+It may continue until 9 or 10 PM or even later, and your baby may have a more extended sleep period.

-After that my baby would have a little bit longer stretch of sleep.
+After that, my baby would have a little longer sleep.

 Cluster feeding tips

-I know when I was nursing my first baby the evening fussiness and cluster feeding demands caught me off guard.
+When I was nursing my first baby, the evening fussiness and cluster feeding demands caught me off guard.

-It's easy to get worn down and wonder if you are doing something wrong, why is your baby so hungry, and if it would just be easier to offer a supplement.
+It's easy to get worn down and wonder if you are doing something wrong, why your baby is so hungry, and if it would be easier to offer a supplement.

-You may be encouraged to supplement by people who don’t understand cluster feeding (in laws, partner, parents).
-They mean well but try not to doubt yourself.
+People who don't understand cluster feeding (in-laws, partners, parents) may encourage you to supplement.
+They mean well, but try not to doubt yourself.

 The best thing you can do is hang in there.
-This is temporary, and your baby is getting what he/she needs from you.
+It is temporary, and your baby gets what they need from you.

 Try to accept it and plan for it as part of your day.
-My first instinct with my first baby was to really fight the cluster feeding.
-If my baby was fed I wanted to give her to my husband and have a little break.
+My first instinct with my first baby was to fight the cluster feeding.
+I wanted to give her to my husband and have a little break.

 It was easy to get frustrated as soon as I tried to move away for a few minutes and get anything accomplished.